falcosecurity/plugins/plugins/github/README.md

-# A GitHub plugin for Falco/sysdig
+# GitHub Plugin for Falco

 This plugin exports several fields that can be used to analyze GitHub activity.
 The plugin comes with a default set of rules that detect common GitHub-related threats/issues, for example: